-Within the context of the University System's mission and vision, Georgia Southern University and Valdosta State University share core characteristics as regional universities.
-While these two universities both embody the common characteristics presented below, variations in their purposes, histories, traditions, and settings allow each also to focus on its own distinctiveness and accomplishments.
+Within the context of the University System's mission and vision, Valdosta State University possesses the core characteristics of a regional university.
 The core characteristics include:

-- w a commitment to excellence and responsiveness within a scope of influence defined by the needs of a specific region of the state, and by particularly outstanding programs or distinctive characteristics that have a magnet effect even beyond the region; - w a commitment to a teaching/learning environment, both inside and outside the classroom, that sustains instructional excellence, serves a diverse and wellprepared student body, promotes high levels of student achievement, offers academic assistance, and provides developmental studies programs for a limited student cohort: - w a range of disciplinary and interdisciplinary academic programming at the baccalaureate and master's levels as well as a range of professional programs at the baccalaureate and postbaccalaureate levels, including a limited number of professionally-oriented doctoral level programs; - w a commitment to public service, continuing education, technical assistance, and economic development activities that address the needs, improve the quality of life, and raise the educational level within the university's scope of influence; - w a commitment to scholarly and creative work to enhance instructional effectiveness and to encourage faculty scholarly pursuits, and a commitment to research in selected areas of institutional strength and focused on regional need.
+- w a commitment to excellence and responsiveness within a scope of influence defined by the needs of a specific region of the state, and by particularly outstanding programs or distinctive characteristics that have a magnet effect even beyond the region; - w a commitment to a teaching/learning environment, both inside and outside the classroom, that sustains instructional excellence, serves a diverse and wellprepared student body, promotes high levels of student achievement, offers academic assistance, and provides developmental studies programs for a limited student cohort; - w a range of disciplinary and interdisciplinary academic programming at the baccalaureate and master's levels as well as a range of professional programs at the baccalaureate and postbaccalaureate levels, including a limited number of professionally-oriented doctoral level programs; - w a commitment to public service, continuing education, technical assistance, and economic development activities that address the needs, improve the quality of life, and raise the educational level within the university's scope of influence; - w a commitment to scholarly and creative work to enhance instructional effectiveness and to encourage faculty scholarly pursuits, and a commitment to research in selected areas of institutional strength and focused on regional need.